Remote Jobs

 The interview process for a remote role follows the same structure as any other: screening call, technical or skills assessment, final round.
 Recruiters are evaluating whether you can do the job well.
 That is the primary question.

 The remote-specific questions that come up are not a separate test.
-They are checking the same thing in a different way: can this person think independently and move forward without needing someone to direct them at every step.
+They check the same thing in a different way: whether you can think independently and move forward without someone directing you at every step.
 Having a concrete, specific answer matters more than the answer itself.
 And before the call, test your internet connection — a dropped connection mid-answer is hard to recover from and entirely avoidable.

 Remote-specific questions to prepare for: